 - Devised Performance

 - Physical Theatre

 Throughout both of these courses all students will have a number of opportunities to present their work to a variety of audiences.

 Key Stage 5

-At KS5 the Drama Department offer the Edexcel Drama & Theatre Studies GCE A Level and the BTEC Level 3 Subsidiary Diploma in Performing Arts.
+At KS5 the Drama Department offer the BTEC Level 3 Single and Double Award in Performing Arts.

-The Performing Arts course is internally assessed and externally moderated.
-This course is delivered jointly by the Music and Drama Departments.
+The Performing Arts courses are internally assessed and externally moderated.
+These courses iare delivered jointly by the Music and Drama Departments.
 The certification is achieved through the successful completion of coursework units.
 The coursework units are very work related and combine both written and practical tasks.

 Both of these courses are sound preparation for those students wishing to study the performing arts at either university or other specialised training institutions.
 All students are given the opportunity to visit a range of performance venues and see a variety of professional performances.